 Roam were established in Beliver Industrial Estate in May 2012 as Tavy Ales, using a six BBL plant.
 They are committed to producing premium hand-crafted quality real ale that honours traditional brewing methods, but appeals to more contemporary tastes.
 In February 2017, Roam achieved national recognition in the CAMRA National Winter Ales Festival, when Tavy Porter was awarded Bronze Medal in the Porter Category, to go with their Overall Champion Silver Medals achieved in the SIBA South West competitions of 2013 and 2014.
 To strengthen their links to their home town of Plymouth, the City of Discovery, they changed their name to Roam in January 2018.
 They relocated to their current site in Peverell in July 2019, which also has a shop and tap room facilities.

 Unit 5A, Pixon Trading Centre, Tavistock PL19 8DH Tel 01822 258130 Mobile 07971 238758

 Micro brewery established in Tavistock in early 2016 by four very keen home brewers.
 They bought their 2.5 BBL plant off an internet auction website with DIY additions being added since.
 Two regular beers are produced with specials and one offs throughout the year.
 They are all unfined and unfiltered.
 The brewery tap room is now open on Thursday evenings with other openings notified by social media.
 The beers are also available in bottles (not RAIBs).

-Steel Brew Co - TBC
+Steel Brew Co - STEEL BREW CO

 Summerskills Brewery - SUMMERSKILLS BREWERY